angelotheman/developer-system-config/README.md

 # My Developer Config

-This repository contains my developer configuration for my ALX Software Engineering School, organized into the following directories
+This repository contains my developer configuration for the ALX Software Engineering School, organized into the following directories

 - [Vagrant Setup](./vagrant-setup): Virtual environment for rapid coding.
 Easy to set-up and use.
 - [Vim Configuration](./vim-config): Optimized Vim settings and plugins for an enhanced coding experience